beginning of content

 What should I do if I bleed during pregnancy?

 If you bleed during pregnancy, contact your doctor or midwife.
-Your antenatal care provider can give you advice about what to do next.
+Your antenatal care provider can advise you about what to do next.

 It can be helpful to note down details about what you have been experiencing.
 This may include: